 By restoring ecosystems to their full potential, we can all enjoy a wilder, richer, and more vibrant natural world.
 Not only are the benefits to flora and fauna huge, but rewilding Scotland has an enormous positive impact on carbon drawdown, flooding and helps to restore the soil.
 The rewilding of peatlands, heathland, native woodlands, salt marshes, wetlands, and coastal waters in the UK can all make a significant contribution to carbon sequestration in a natural, sustainable way.

 Other important impacts that rewilding Scotland will bring are the wide range of economic, public health, and social benefits to communities.
 Simply being in nature improves mental health while job opportunities can arise from the restoration process, from tree planting to creating tourism businesses to cater to the visitors coming to see and experience the wildlife and wilderness that is returning.
 On the storied Isle of Mull, off Scotland's west coast, reintroduced white-tailed eagles tripled tourism revenue with birders flocking to see the impressive raptor in the wild.

-Choose to visit Scotland with Niarra Travel, and we will arrange a personalized trip to Alladale Wilderness Reserve – one of the first rewilding estates where you can support and learn all about their pioneering work.
+Choose to visit Scotland with Niarra Travel, and we will arrange a personalized trip to places such as Alladale Wilderness Reserve – one of the first rewilding estates – supporting and learning all about pioneering work across Scotland.